OFFLINE MEDICINE DATABASE

-Offline SPC Documentation — Indications and Dosing Without Internet
+Offline SmPC Documentation — Indications and Dosage Without Internet Access

 It’s 11:40 p.m.
 Your child has a 39 °C fever.
-You reach for paracetamol, then remember you gave ibuprofen an hour ago.
-Can they be combined?
-What about the dose — the syrup is 120 mg per 5 ml, the child weighs 18 kg?
+You reach for paracetamol, then remember you gave them ibuprofen an hour ago.
+Can the two be combined?
+What about the dose — the syrup is 120 mg per 5 ml, and your child weighs 18 kg?
 You open Google.
 Loading.
 Loading.
-Finally a list of results — a parenting blog, a pharmacist’s forum, a URPL page with a PDF five clicks deep.
-Every answer different.
+Finally, a list of results appears — a mum’s blog, a pharmacists’ forum, an NFZ page with a PDF five clicks deep.
+Every answer is different.

-This is the moment when offline SPC documentation stops being “a nice extra” and becomes something you actually depend on.
+This is the moment when offline SmPC documentation stops being “a nice extra” and becomes something you genuinely need.

-SPC (Summary of Product Characteristics), known in Poland as ChPL (Charakterystyka Produktu Leczniczego), is the official pharmaceutical document approved by the regulator — in Poland that is URPL, the Office for Registration of Medicinal Products.
-Every registered medicine has its own SPC, and it is this document that defines what the drug may be used for, at what doses, and under what conditions.
+An SmPC (summary of product characteristics), known in Poland as ChPL (Charakterystyka Produktu Leczniczego), is the official pharmaceutical document approved by the regulator — in Poland, URPL, the Office for Registration of Medicinal Products.
+Every registered medicine has its own SmPC, and this document defines what the medicine may be used for, at what doses, and under what conditions.

-Unlike the patient leaflet (PIL), SPC is not a simplified translation for lay readers.
+Unlike the patient information leaflet (PIL), an SmPC is not a simplified version for lay readers.
 It is written in technical language for doctors, pharmacists, and nurses.
-That is why it contains considerably more information — detailed mechanism of action, pharmacokinetic profiles, specific interaction tables, frequency classifications for adverse events.
+That is why it contains considerably more information — detailed mechanisms of action, pharmacokinetic profiles, interaction tables for specific substances, and frequency classifications for adverse reactions.

-For a user at home, that difference has practical consequences: in an SPC you will find precise pediatric dosing by body weight, a list of medicines that cannot be combined with a given preparation, and specific situations in which the drug is contraindicated.
+For someone at home, that difference matters in practice: in an SmPC you will find precise paediatric dosage by body weight, a list of medicines that must not be combined with a given product, and specific situations in which the medicine is contraindicated.
 The PIL is a summary.
-The SPC is the full story.
+The SmPC is the full picture.

 Why offline — instead of Google or the URPL website?

-When you need to check dosing, coverage is often the problem.
+When you need to check a dose, signal can be the problem.
 Typical situations:

 • Countryside, mountains, holiday cabin — 3G/4G works but a 500 KB–2 MB PDF takes forever to load

-• Flights and connections — airplane mode, and a child can’t sleep through an infection
+• Flights and connections — aeroplane mode, and a child who cannot sleep because of an infection

-• Hospital — a ward corridor with one patient Wi-Fi and three hundred people online
+• Hospital — an on-call ward corridor with one patient Wi-Fi network and three hundred people online

 • Blackouts and storms — 2022 showed that power and internet can both disappear for dozens of hours

-In each of these situations, offline SPC is the only reliable source where you don’t have to trade clinical accuracy for “whatever Google returned first”.
+In each of these situations, offline SmPC documentation is the only reliable source that does not force you to trade clinical accuracy for “whatever Google returned first”.

 mojApteczka syncs documentation for more than 8 000 Polish medicinal products straight to your phone.
-On first launch the app streams the data in the background, grouped by ATC therapeutic class (the WHO Anatomical-Therapeutic-Chemical classification).
-The total is roughly 35 MB compressed — less than one iPhone photograph.
-Once downloaded it stays in your pocket.
+On first launch, the app downloads the data gradually in the background, grouped by ATC therapeutic class (the WHO Anatomical Therapeutic Chemical classification).
+The total is roughly 35 MB compressed — less than one iPhone photo.
+Once downloaded, it is all in your pocket.

 Nine clinical sections — what you find in the app

-• Indications — what the drug is intended to treat, which conditions it is used for
+• Indications — what the medicine is intended for, which conditions it treats, and when it is used

-• Dosing — recommended doses for adults, children, and special groups (renal impairment, elderly, pregnancy)
+• Dosage — recommended doses for adults, children, and special groups (people with renal impairment, older adults, pregnant women)

-• Contraindications — when the drug must not be used (allergies, comorbidities)
+• Contraindications — when the medicine must not be used (allergies, comorbidities)

 • Warnings and precautions — situations that require particular attention, monitoring, or dose adjustment

-• Drug interactions — which substances it reacts with and what those interactions look like in practice
+• Drug interactions — which substances the medicine interacts with and what those interactions look like in practice

 • Pregnancy and lactation — safety classification for pregnant women and recommendations for breastfeeding mothers